paulfioravanti/paulfioravanti.github.io/_posts/2023-12-07-coding-test-review-culture-amp.md

 end
 ```

-And, this should work.
-I did get a warning about `variable "survey" is unused`,
+After making this change, I did get a warning about `variable "survey" is
-but that can be silenced by changing `%survey` references to `%_survey`.
+unused`, but that can be silenced by changing `%survey` references to
+`%_survey`.

 If a module using an external type does _not_ need to know about the type's
 implementation details, rather than expose the `@type` at the boundary, we can